 In many companies, a washdown within the manufacturing environment is on the daily schedule.
-Particularly in the food, dairy, chemical and pharmaceutical industry, strict hygiene regulations must be adhered to.
+Particularly in the food, dairy, chemical and pharmaceutical industry, strict hygiene regulations must be followed.
 Furthermore, employee safety or the system’s lifespan and productivity are important reasons for cleanliness in production facilities.

 In order to remove firmly adhering impurities (eg. grease, acids or salts), floors, conveyor belts and machines usually have to be hosed down with water.
 However, not all parts of the production line can handle a “shower” like that: Electronic devices such as inkjet printers, label printers or labeling systems can be sensitive to water jets.
-They usually have to be covered waterproof or even have to be dismantled beforehand.
-This costs time and money.
+They usually have to be covered waterproof or even be dismantled beforehand.
+This costs a lot of time and disturbs efficiency.
 Significant effort can be saved by paying attention to the device’s IP code.
-By the way, these properties are extremely interesting for factories with high dust levels, too!
+These properties are also extremely interesting for factories with high dust levels as well!

 The following table explains the IP protection codes according to DIN EN 60529.

 What does the first digit of an IP code mean?

 ||Protection against access to solid foreign particles and objects:|

 |1||Protection against large surfaces > 50 mm (e.g. back of hand)|

 |2||Protection against medium surfaces > 12.5 mm (e.g. fingers)|